Computational-Imaging-LAB/MRS_Education/README.md

 `bash mac-install.sh`

-After that push the folder icon to browse ovf file that windows-install.bat downloaded for you.
+After that, push the folder icon to browse ovf file that mac-install.sh downloaded for you.
 It is MRS-CIL.ovf which is shown in the second ss.
 After push "Next-İleri" button.
 Then push "Import-İçe Aktar" button which is shown in following third ss.
 If everything is ok there will be a pop-up like in fourth ss for importing.

 Step by step.
 Firstly, after our script finishes its job -nearly 3 hour on an average network- you will see a GUI of VirtualBox like the following: